In theory, carbon offsets facilitate low-cost emissions reductions. In practice, they’ve done anything but.

 [T]he emissions reduction program would ensure that only a fixed percentage of the emissions permits could be affected by any problems with offset quality.
 All existing emissions reduction programs we reviewed use this option.
 In the EU ETS, regulated entities are able to use CDM credits for 12 percent of their emissions cap, on average, through 2012.
 In contrast, a draft Senate bill [the “American Power Act”] would have allowed a greater number of offsets into the program—approximately 42 percent of the emissions cap during the first year of the program.
 These percentages are based on the total emissions cap, not the required emissions reduction.
 As a result, such limits could mean that regulated entities could use offsets for all of their required emissions reductions, assuming a sufficient supply of offsets was available.

-In other words, offsets could have completely overwhelmed the Waxman-Markey bill’s cap (which only declined a few percentage points each year) for decades — precisely what Prof. Wara predicted just days before the bill passed the House in 2009.
+In other words, offsets could have overwhelmed the Waxman-Markey bill’s cap (which only declined a few percentage points each year) for decades — precisely what Prof. Wara predicted before the bill passed the House in 2009.

 Proponents of AB-32, California’s cap-trade-offset program, assure us that offsets won’t overwhelm its emissions cap.
 Yet the intrinsic problems of offset quality will require extensive and aggressive oversight.